WandererTom/wanderertom.github.io/content/Campaign Log.md

 - [[@Ichoren]] did not seek riches but a fancy title.
 Happy to oblige, [[Lord Timbrel Toodlepip]] promised to decree some of his own land to [[@Ichoren]] who would henceforth be known as **Duke Ichoren Shovelhands**.
 The lord would arrange for the legalities to be drawn up and have these sent to [[@Ichoren]] in due course. [[@Ichoren]] was overjoyed at the prospect of getting "an acre", whatever that meant.
 - [[@Cove-Candle]] masterfully persuaded  the lord that he had been equally involved in the rescue, and requested a new ship to help him "catch the fish but not have them on the boat" - or something like that.
 Slightly confused at the request, [[Lord Timbrel Toodlepip]] offered to have shipwrights in either [[Morenthia]] or [[content/Places/Kingdom of Vadoria/Nordvale|Nordvale]] craft a vessel to [[@Cove-Candle]]'s design.
 Alternatively, he offered to allow [[@Cove-Candle]] to acquire an existing ship from those he found available, if he needed one in a hurry.

-The group went inside the manor to continue the conversation. [[@Splatts]] shared information that the party had found [[The Orb]] and the [[Tear of Gamaliel]].
+The group went inside the manor to continue the conversation. [[@Splatts]] shared information that the party had found [[The Emberglass|The Orb]] and the [[Tear of Gamaliel]].
 They showed [[Lord Ronald Squinketon]] the [[InvaderScroll.webp|scroll]].
 He told the party he believed one of the amulets depicted on this was indeed his amulet, and the one next to it was likely its twin that he'd mentioned the previous day (the [[Tear of Anaiel]]).
 As for the others, he was not sure but did express a strange familiarity with the other amulet depicted and a feeling that he'd seen it many times before.

 Although extremely grateful for the return of the [[Tear of Gamaliel]], the lord ultimately gifted it to [[@Splatts]].
 He expressed [[@Splatts]] would need it more, wherever they were going. [[@Splatts]] cautiously did not reveal the party's intended destination, and the lord did not push him any further for this information, persuaded that he should have plausible deniability.